amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs.rst

    * - **created_to**
      - Datetime.
-Optional.

 Required.

        A timestamp that defines the end (exclusive) of a 7-day time window in which one (or more) ingest jobs started.
 See the **created_from** request parameter.

        This timestamp may be a partial timestamp, such as YYYY-MM-DD.
 The timestamp must be in |ext_iso_8601| format and is in Coordinated Universal Time (UTC).